AstarNetwork/astar-docs/docs/user-guides/setup-metamask.md

 <br />

 :::note
-Alternably you can also set it up mannually by giving information bellow.
+Alternatively you can also set it up mannually by giving information bellow.
 <br />
 Network Details<br />
 Network Name: Astar Network Mainnet<br />